 Gateway Arch National Park Research Center Mural Competition

-In celebration of the 60th anniversary of the Gateway Arch, Jefferson National Parks Association is proud to announce a public call for entries to a mural design competition.
+In celebration of the 60th anniversary of the Gateway Arch, Jefferson National Parks Association announced a public call for entries to a mural design competition.
 The winning mural will be prominently featured in the new Gateway Arch National Park Research Center, located in the historic Old Post Office building in downtown St. Louis.

 While the Archives Research Room may eventually relocate, the mural will serve as a significant public-facing feature during this phase of the Center’s development.
 Documentation of the mural will be preserved as part of the archival record, ensuring the work remains accessible to future researchers and visitors even after the physical display concludes.